vvictort/ubc-bolt-2025/README.md

 # Peak Mountain Resort: Sentiment Analysis and Topic Modelling

-This project performs sentiment analysis and topic modelling on review data using Google Cloud Natural Language API and Vertex AI.
+This project performs sentiment analysis and topic modelling on review data using Google Cloud Natural Language API and Vertex AI for TF-IDF and LDA.

 ## Relevant Documents